lzurbriggen/terrific-micro-integration-wordpress/README.md

 Roger Dudler integrated the terrific-concept into wordpress a while ago: https://github.com/rogerdudler/terrific-integration-wordpress
 Because his integration is based on a quite old version and I prefer the slim terrific-micro (from Roger as well) over the original one, I decided to integrate it myself.

-What came out is a basic wordpress theme built by using terrific components.
+The result is a very basic wordpress theme built by using terrific components.
 The integration is very loose, it doesn't force you to use any terrific-functionality.

 Terrific-Micro: